 Creating a first draft is getting the story on the page.
 It requires the author to determine the POV (Point of View = who's eyes the reader is seeing the story through), and who the main character is going to be, among other things.

-When I started Saving the Land, my main character was an eighteen-year-old boy, Jay Johnson, and the story was written in third person.
+When I started Ruby's Legacy, my main character was an eighteen-year-old boy, Jay Johnson, and the story was written in third person.
 In third person we are viewing the story through an invisible narrator's eyes.
 It is written this way:

 Jay stepped up into the bus, shaking the bus driver’s hand.
 "Hi, Mr. Peters."

 Then I switched the main character to an eighteen-year-old girl and changed the POV to first person.
 First person is written as if you're in the character's head - like this: